OpenSEMBA/tessellator/README.md

 ## Copyright and license
 This code and its copyright is property of to the University of Granada (UGR), CIF: Q1818002F, www.ugr.es.
-UGR has licensed its distribution under terms of the GPL-3.0 license (see [LICENSE](LICENSE) file) with the name of `meshlib`
+UGR has licensed its distribution under terms of the GPL-3.0 and MIT licenses (see [LICENSE](LICENSE) file) with the name of `meshlib`